Final Fantasy: The Spirits Within: Home media

-A two-disc DVD version of the film was released on October 23, 2001, with the Blu-ray edition released on August 7, 2007.
+A two-disc DVD version of the film was released on October 23, 2001.
 Two weeks before it was released the DVD version was listed on Amazon.com as one of the most-anticipated releases, and it was expected to recoup some of the money lost on the film's disappointing box office performance.
 The DVD was initially a top seller; in February 2002, Jun Aida said that while sales were still strong, they were not good enough to save Square Pictures from closing.
 Both versions contained two full-length commentary tracks (one featuring Motonori Sakakibara, sequence supervisor Hiroyuki Hayashida, lead artist Tatsuro Maruyama, and creature supervisor Takoo Noguchi; the second featuring animation director Andy Jones, editor Chris S. Capp, and staging director Tani Kunitake) as well as an isolated score with commentary.
 They also contained a version of the film in its basic CGI and sketch form, with the option of pop-up comments on the film.
 An easter egg shows the cast of the film re-enacting the dance from Michael Jackson's Thriller.
 Fifteen featurettes, including seven on character biographies, three on vehicle comparisons and an interactive "Making Of" featurette, were also included.
 Other features included Aki's dream viewable as a whole sequence, the film's original opening sequence, and intentional outtakes.
 Peter Bracke from High-Def Digest stated the DVD was "so packed with extras it was almost overwhelming", stating that Sony went "all-out" on the extra features in a likely attempt to boost DVD sales and recover losses.
 A single-disc edition of the film with significantly less special features was released on August 27, 2002.
+A Blu-ray Disc edition was released on August 7, 2007.
+The film received a Ultra HD Blu-ray release on November 16, 2021, presenting the film in 4K format with audio in Dolby Atmos/TrueHD 7.1 channel format.

 As of December 2001, the film grossed in video rental revenue in the United States, equivalent to 83.4% of its box office gross in the country.
 The DVD was nominated for "Best DVD Special Edition Release" at the 28th Saturn Awards.
 Aaron Beierle from DVD Talk gave a positive review of the DVD, rating it 4½ out of 5 stars for audio quality, video quality and special features.
 Dustin Somner from Blu-ray.com gave the Blu-ray version 5 out of 5 stars for video quality and special features, and 4½ stars for audio quality.
 Peter Bracke gave the Blu-ray version 4 out of 5 stars overall.
-The film was released in 4K Ultra HD Blu-ray in November 2021, with improved audio to Dolby Atmos/TrueHD 7.1 channel format.

-Sony made the film available for free on the YouTube channel Throwback Toons on December 5, 2023.